angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 }
 ```

-This approach is technically clever but has a limitation:
+This approach is a clever technical solution, but it has one clear limitation:
 It isn't generic enough for all cases.
 Each service must list dependencies manually.
-Gregor's solution works great for specific cases with few or fixed dependencies.
+Gregor's old solution still works great for specific cases with few or fixed dependencies.

 ## Idea 4: Automatic dependency resolution with reflect-metadata